f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab1.rst

 6. Verify your CE node status:

    **Dashboard:**

    * **Site Health:** Should be 100% (green)
    * **Site Status:** Both Data Plane and Control Plane should be **Up**
    * **Nodes:** You should have 1 Control Node and it should be up

    .. note::
       If your node is not yet online, give it a few minutes to finish provisioning.
-      You can check the progress from the lab deployment status (access from ubuntu server in your UDF deployment).
+      You can check the progress from the lab deployment status (access from Ubuntu server in your UDF deployment).

    |lab008|

    |lab009|

    .. note::
       In production environments, the best practice is to deploy a 3-node cluster for high availability.
 For this lab, a single-node deployment is sufficient.

    .. important::
       Your CE node must be fully provisioned and **Online** before proceeding to Lab 2.
       If the health score is not 100% or the state is not online, please alert a Lab Assistant.